 29. Supercharge Your Employee Appreciation Day

-A fun way to show appreciation for your employee's hard work is through an employee appreciation day.
-You can celebrate it yearly or quarterly, depending on your budget and what fits best into your organization's culture.
+An employee appreciation day is a fun way to show appreciation for your employees' hard work.
+You can celebrate it yearly or quarterly, depending on your budget and what best fits your organization's culture.

 30. Communal Employee Lunches